ibm-cloud-docs/openshift/openshift_ts.md

         {: pre}

         For example, some common messages that you might see from `openshift-image-registry` pods include:
-        * A `Volume could not be created` error message because you created the cluster without the correct storage permission.
-Red Hat OpenShift on IBM Cloud clusters come with a file storage device by default to store images for the system and other pods.
+        * A `Volume could not be created` error message because you created the cluster without the correct storage permission. {{site.data.keyword.openshiftlong_notm}} clusters come with a file storage device by default to store images for the system and other pods.
 Revise your [infrastructure permissions](/docs/openshift?topic=openshift-access_reference#infra) and restart the pod.
         * An `order will exceed maximum number of storage volumes allowed` error message because you have exceeded the combined quota of file and block storage devices that are allowed per account.
 [Remove unused storage devices](/docs/containers?topic=containers-file_storage#cleanup) or [increase your storage quota](/docs/FileStorage?topic=FileStorage-managinglimits), and restart the pod.
         * A message that images cannot be stored because the file storage device is full.
 [Resize the storage device](/docs/openshift?topic=openshift-file_storage#file_change_storage_configuration) and restart the pod.
         * A `Pull image still failed due to error: unauthorized: authentication required` error message because the internal registry cannot pull images from an external registry.
 Check that [the image pull secrets](/docs/openshift?topic=openshift-registry#cluster_registry_auth) are set for the project and restart the pod.